-Joshua Tyler
+Joshua H Tyler

 How It Started

 Lacking the financial means to do any better, Josh’s education ended with a meaningless associate degree from a low-rent community college.
-Luckily he looks like a nerd, which makes people assume he’s smart.
+Luckily, he looks like a nerd, which makes people assume he’s smart.
 Josh’s first career began when he convinced a chip manufacturer to hire him even though he didn’t have the pieces of paper they wanted.
 If you’ve ever had one of those set-top cable boxes, there’s a good chance he designed the guts inside it.
 When asked about this period in his life, Josh insists that the movie Office Space is a documentary about his days in Dallas, Texas, where he lived as an electrical engineer designing mid-range electronic devices.

 Josh went to work in the online media industry in the late 1990s, becoming one of the internet’s first successful Independent Publishers.
 His earliest published article appeared online in 1997 and has long since vanished into the ancient mists of the early internet.